 Step 3 – Wait for Your Card

-There is no detailed information on how long it will take to receive a card at the time of writing.
+There was no detailed information on how long it would take to receive a card.
 However, patients can expect a physical ID card to arrive in the post.
 Once they have it, they are free to visit a licensed dispensary.

 What Are the Mississippi Medical Marijuana Costs?

-Initial information suggests that MMJ cardholders will pay a $50 application fee.
+MMJ cardholders will probably pay a $50 application fee if the updated legislation remains similar to Initiative 65.
 Based on other states with programs, a doctor’s visit could cost anywhere from $150 to $300.
 An MMJ card is likely valid for one year.

-The state plans to tax cannabis like other consumer goods with a 7% rate.
-Initiative 65 doesn’t place any special excise taxes on marijuana.
-This is good news and should keep the cost of cannabis down.
+The state plans to tax cannabis like other consumer goods at a 7% rate.
+Initiative 65 didn’t place any special excise taxes on marijuana.
+If this remains the case, it is good news and should keep the cost of cannabis down.

 What Conditions Qualify for a Medical Marijuana Card in Mississippi?

-One thing that seems clear is the list of qualifying conditions.
-Prospective MMJ users must have one of the following conditions and receive certification from a licensed physician.
+One clear thing was the list of qualifying conditions.
+Prospective MMJ users needed to have one of the following conditions to receive certification from a licensed physician:

 - Epilepsy or seizures